-The Statewide CASE Team estimated energy and demand impacts by simulating the proposed code change using the 2022 Research Version of the California Building Energy Code Compliance (CBECC) software for residential buildings (CBECC-Res) as well as a stand-alone external duct model.
+The Statewide CASE Team estimated energy and demand impacts by simulating the proposed code change using the 2022 Research Version of CBECC-Res software for residential buildings (CBECC-Res) as well as a stand-alone external duct model (CalCERTS, Inc. 2019).

-CBECC-Res generates two models based on user inputs: the Standard Design and the Proposed Design.
-The Standard Design represents the geometry of the design that the builder would like to build and inserts a defined set of features that result in an energy budget that is minimally compliant with 2019 Title 24, Part 6 code requirements.
+CBECC-Res generates two models based on user inputs: the Standard Design and the Proposed Design.12 The Standard Design represents the geometry of the design that the builder would like to build and inserts a defined set of features that result in an energy budget that is minimally compliant with 2019 Title 24, Part 6 code requirements.
 Features used in the Standard Design are described in the 2019 Residential ACM Reference Manual.
 The Proposed Design represents the same geometry as the Standard Design, but it assumes the energy features that the software user describes with user inputs.